 - Does the idea demonstrate the use of standards?

 Up to five points are awarded for each criteria for a total score out of 25 points.
 The judging panel then review and discuss the top scored entries to decide on four finalists, two in each category.

 Entry and finalist requirements

-The two winners and the two runners up will be announced and presented with certificates at the HINZ Awards Dinner on Wednesday 2 November.
+- The two winners and the two runners up will be announced and presented with certificates at the HINZ Awards Lunch on Friday 3 November, in Rotorua.
 The winner in each category will receive a grant of $8000.The runner up in each category will receive a grant of $2000.
-All four finalists will receive free registration to the HiNZ Conference.